-For all those times when you need a loyal bottle of EDP, there's a little thing called your signature scent.
+For all those times when you're in need of a loyal bottle of EDP, there's a little thing known as your signature scent.
 But if you haven't discovered a perfume you can't live without, don't sweat it.
 We're about to give you the DL on which perfume suits you.

 You want the fragrance to capture the essence of who you really are, so much so that your friends only have to smell it on a passing stranger to assume you must have been near them somehow.
 Marking your territory, rubbing your aroma all over them, diffusing your perfumey particles everywhere.

 As you've probably heard, fragrances belong in families based on their composition.
 Use this categorisation method as a starting point to suss out what fragrance types you like from ones that make your eyes water.

 We've used the four main fragrance families as an introduction, but there's plenty of sub-groups to explore too.
 Coffee beans at the ready, you might wanna give these perfumes the sniff test.

 First and foremost you want your perfume to smell a-m-a-z-i-n-g and what floral perfume have you ever smelt that didn't make you wanna have a tiny gasm right there on the shop floor?
 Just us?
 We know you're lying.
 They just make you glad to be a woman don't they.